webxdc/webxdc_docs/src/tips_and_tricks.md

 # Tips and Tricks

-## Typescript Support
+## Typescript support

-How to get autocompletion for window.webxdc api in you IDE via typescript.
+How to get autocompletion for window.webxdc api in your IDE via Typescript.

 ### Get the Typescript Definitions